pranjayyelkotwar/SAiDL-Spring-Assignment-2024/README.md

 #### Pruning and Sparcity

 See Pruning&Sparcity dir
-VGGModel.ipynb contains the code to build and train a simple VGG Model PruningAndSparcity.ipynb contains the code to prune a dense VGG Model
+<mark>VGGModel.ipynb<mark> contains the code to build and train a simple VGG Model
+PruningAndSparcity.ipynb contains the code to prune a dense VGG Model

 #### Graph Neural Networks